eschan/scoreboard/Readme.md

 # scoreboard

   scoreboard is a light weight leaderboard for node.js.
 It can be used keep score and ranks between multiple objects and scoring types.
 It is backed by Redis and sorted sets.

+## Where to use
+* Trending Charts
+* Realtime Charts
+* Historical Charts
+* Game mechanics

 ## Installation